sowor14/paper/paper.md

 We simulate using LAMMPS software the impact of mild radiation in the DNA chains inside the cell.

 # Methodology
 We did some experiments and compared the results with the simulations, using the latter to try and explain the mechanisms too.
-Then we compared them to the simulations done by Zoferin et al.
+Then we compared them to the simulations done by Zoferin.

 # References
 refs.txt